Sebstefanov/ckeditor-dev/README.md

 This repository contains the development version of CKEditor.

-**Attention:** The code in this repository should be used locally and development purposes only.
+**Attention:** The code in this repository should be used locally and for development purposes only.
 We don’t recommend distributing it on remote websites because the user experience will be very limited.
 For that purpose, you should build it (see below) or use an official release instead, available on the [CKEditor website](http://ckeditor.com).